aaron-grau/curic/ruby/projects/chess/README.md

 Only when done with the basic Chess logic (moving, check, checkmate) should you begin writing user interaction code.

-Write a `Game` class that constructs a `Board` object, that alternates between players (assume two human players for now) prompting them to move.
+Write a `Game` class that constructs a `Board` object, then alternates between players (assume two human players for now) prompting them to move.
 The `Game` should handle exceptions from `Board#move_piece` and report them.